juhahinkula/juhahinkula.github.io/_posts/2017-09-10-nativefirebase.markdown

 Now we are going to modify index.android.js file

-Import firebase to your app
+Import firebase module to your app
 {% highlight javascript %}
 import * as firebase from 'firebase';
 {% endhighlight %}

-Add configuration parameters (fill with your own ones).
+Add configuration parameters (fill with your own ones) and intialize the app.

 {% highlight javascript %}
 const firebaseConfig = {